pantheon-systems/documentation/source/content/guides/frontend-performance/06-code-css.md

 reviewed: "2020-10-10"
 ---

-Optimizing code and CSS
+This page provides information on optimizing code and CSS.

 ## Reduce Code Size

-Tools and techniques to reduce code size.
+This section provides an overview of avaiable tools and techniques to reduce code size.

 ## GZIP Compression